swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation.md

 ## Useful hints

-- Currently, the data sets or attributes are displayed in the credential detail view exactly as defined at the VC schema level.
-The ability to customise the ordering or grouping of these data sets will be available once the OCA layer is implemented.
+- Currently, the datasets or attributes are displayed in the credential detail view exactly as defined at the VC schema level.
+The ability to customise the ordering or grouping of these datasets will be available once the OCA layer is implemented.
 - The OCA (information overlay) is planned to be deployed at a later date in 2025.
 - Multilingualism: swiyu app currently supports 5 languages (German, French, Italian, Rumantsch, English)